U-ways/Tic-Tac-Toe-Minimax/README.md

 ### Project description:

 This is a Minimax algorithm implementation built on top of a Tic-Tac-Toe game I made in my free time.
-At the time of writing the algorithm, **it was one of the most accurate Minimax algorithm implemented in JavaScript** (based on the many bad minimax JavaScript implementations found when I was building this application.)

 ### Where can I learn more about the minimax algorithm?